pivot-access-ltd/bma-offline-docs/originals/historical-release-notes-835.md

 ### Network validation scripts and testing

 MAAS 2.7 allows you to configure network connectivity testing in a number of ways.
 If you’ve used MAAS, you know that if it can’t connect to the rack controller, deployment can’t complete.
 Now MAAS can check connectivity to the rack controller and warn you if there’s no link, long before you have to try and debug it.
 For example, if you can’t connect to your gateway controller, traffic can’t leave your network.
-MAAS can now check this link and recognize that there’s no connectivity, which alleviates a lot of annoying (and sometimes hard-to-detect) network issues.
+MAAS can now check this link and recognise that there’s no connectivity, which alleviates a lot of annoying (and sometimes hard-to-detect) network issues.

 Users can now test their network configuration to check for: